sitting-duck/python3-4chan-scraper/README.md

 An image scraper written in Python.
 Run in Jenkins to scrape every night at midnight.
 Grabs associated text in the posts too.
-Can be interesting to run on pol to see what is going on in reaction to public events.
+Can be interesting to run on pol to see what is going on in reaction to public events, or just create datasets of images.
+I like to use the YOLO neural net classifier to then sort these images according to subject.

 ### Usage (Linux, OSX):